Sunset in Vienna

-Sunset in Vienna is a 1937 British musical drama film directed by Norman Walker and starring Tullio Carminati, Lilli Palmer and John Garrick.

-It was made at Pinewood Studios.
+Sunset in Vienna (also known as Suicide Legion) is a 1937 British musical drama film directed by Norman Walker and starring Tullio Carminati, Lilli Palmer and John Garrick.
+It was written by Marjorie Gaffney, Harrison Owen and Florence Tranter, and was made at Pinewood Studios.
 A shortened version of the film was released in the United States in 1940 and this year and running time are sometimes listed.

 Plot

 An Italian officer marries an Austrian, but the outbreak of the First World War devastates their relationship.